 Repent of stubbornness

 Stubbornness attracts serious punishment.
 The only way out is repentance.
-“Don’t you realize how kind, tolerant, and patient God is with you?
-Or don’t you care?
-Can’t you see how kind he has been in giving you time to turn from your sin?
-But no, you won’t listen.
-So you are storing up terrible punishment for yourself because of your stubbornness in refusing to turn from your sin.
-For there is going to come a day of judgment when God, the just judge of all the world, will judge all people according to what they have done” (Romans 2:4-6 New Living Translation).
+“Don’t you see how wonderfully kind, tolerant, and patient God is with you?
+Does this mean nothing to you?
+Can’t you see that his kindness is intended to turn you from your sin?
+But because you are stubborn and refuse to turn from your sin, you are storing up terrible punishment for yourself.
+For a day of anger is coming, when God’s righteous judgment will be revealed.
+6 He will judge everyone according to what they have done” (Romans 2:4-6 New Living Translation).

 Your decision not to be stubborn should not be limited to God and His Words.
-You should also avoid stubbornness and rebellion in your relationship with those in authority, authority figures in your life and generally in your relationship with others.
+You should also avoid stubbornness and rebellion in your relationship with those in authority, authority figures in your life, and generally in your relationship with others.
 Nevertheless, you must never compromise obedience to the Word of God.
 You must stubbornly do what God says!
 Acts 4:18-22 says, “So they called them and commanded them not to speak at all nor teach in the name of Jesus.
 But Peter and John answered and said to them, ‘Whether it is right in the sight of God to listen to you more than to God, you judge.
 For we cannot but speak the things which we have seen and heard.’
-So when they had further threatened them, they let them go, finding no way of punishing them, because of the people, since they all glorified God for what had been done” (New King James Version).
+So when they had further threatened them, they let them go, finding no way of punishing them, because of the people, since they all glorified God for what had been done.
+For the man was over forty years old on whom this miracle of healing had been performed” (New King James Version).

-Conclusion: Stubborn resistance to necessary change only ends in failure, stagnation, ruin, etc. Therefore, repent of your stubborn attitude towards your parents, your spouse, your boss, the pleas of others for forgiveness, peace overtures, etc. Do not kill yourself; do not destroy your destiny, your marriage, your home, your career, etc. “Do not be like your ancestors and relatives who abandoned the LORD, the God of their ancestors, and became an object of derision, as you yourselves can see.
-Do not be stubborn, as they were, but submit yourselves to the LORD.
-Come to his Temple which he has set apart as holy forever.
-Worship the LORD your God so that his fierce anger will turn away from you” (2 Chronicles 30:7-8 New Living Translation).
+Conclusion: Stubborn resistance to necessary change only ends in failure, stagnation, ruin, etc. Therefore, repent of your stubborn attitude towards your parents, your spouse, your boss, the pleas of others for forgiveness, peace overtures, etc. Do not kill yourself; do not destroy your destiny, marriage, home, or career.
+“Do not be like your ancestors and relatives who abandoned the Lord, the God of their ancestors, and became an object of derision, as you yourselves can see.
+Do not be stubborn, as they were, but submit yourselves to the Lord.
+Come to his Temple, which he has set apart as holy forever.
+Worship the Lord your God so that his fierce anger will turn away from you” (2 Chronicles 30:7-8 New Living Translation).